tttaaannnggg/devcache/README.md

 <br/>

-### Stitched together by Team Stark, long live the North!
+### Built by team Stark, fixed by House Targaryen

-> Anthony Valentin, Parker Allen & Just Noah.
+> Shane, Nisha, Ed, and Tang